-Two sights attract visitors in particular: The Svetitskhoveli Cathedral in the city centre and the Jvari Monastery located on a hill above Mtskheta.
+Two sights attract visitors in particular: The Svetitskhoveli Cathedral in the city center and the Jvari Monastery located on a hill above Mtskheta.
 These monuments, along with others in Mtskheta and the surrounding area, are UNESCO World Heritage Sites.

 Located in Central Iberia, Mtskheta used to be an important Silk Road trading town between the Caspian and the Black Sea.

 The Svetitskhoveli Cathedral is the largest and most impressive building in Mtskheta.
 The present church was built in the 11th century.
 Before that, however, a church had been standing here since the 4th century.
 The construction of the Svetitskhoveli Cathedral took almost 20 years (1010 to 1029).
-In the course of time the building was often destroyed and rebuilt – for example after the conquests by the Persians, Arabs and Mongols, but also after earthquakes.
+In the course of time, the building was often destroyed and rebuilt – for example after the conquests by the Persians, Arabs and Mongols, but also after earthquakes.

 The Svetitskhoveli Cathedral in Mtskheta is Georgia's second-largest religious building.

-The Svetitskhoveli Cathedral is one of the most important religious buildings in Georgia.
+Svetitskhoveli Cathedral is one of the most important religious buildings in Georgia.
 Not least because various legends say that its predecessor church played an important role in the Christianization of Georgia.

 The Svetitskhoveli Cathedral is visible from nearly every place in and around Mtskheta.

 The 6th century Jvari Monastery, situated on a hill near Mtskheta, is a UNESCO World Heritage Site as well.
 According to various legends, Saint Nino, who brought Christianity to Georgia, erected a cross on the site of the later monastery as early as the 4th century.
-From the monastery one has a beautiful view of Mzcheta and the confluence of the two rivers Mtkvari and Aragvi.
+From the monastery, one has a beautiful view of Mzcheta and the confluence of the two rivers Mtkvari and Aragvi.

 The Jvari Monastery above Mtskheta is a wonderful place, especially during sunrise or sunset.